 Conversation and Connection Cole Style

-He’s an elementary student with a TEDx bio.
+Cole is an elementary student with a TEDx bio.
 Do you know how good you have to be in order to give a TEDx talk?
-Way better than me.
-Cole’s so far ahead of me as a speaker I can hardly see him for his dust.
+Cole’s so far ahead of the pack as a speaker we can hardly see him for his dust.

 If you’ve never heard of TEDx it’s a program designed to help communities, organizations and individuals to spark conversation and connection.
 Cole is acing both of those.